 MODEL / Hannah PHOTOGRAPHY / JASON LEE INTERVIEW – CHAPTER I

-“It’s just like the most powerful thing to do.” – Hannah
+“[Modeling nude] is the most powerful thing to do.” – Hannah

 Hannah is a treasure.
 We have worked together on several occasions and on the drive out to our most recent shoot, I got to ask her a few questions and she agreed to allow me to record our conversation and share it.
 She wanted to share with me about how the experience of shooting nude with Genesis Modeling and Photography has helped her overcome personal battles following sexual abuse.
 It was a long conversation and so we’ll break it up into a few chapters.
 We talk about some heavy topics, so if that triggers you, be forewarned.
+Hannah and I were privileged to shoot together on multiple occasions and this interview is excerpted from an audio-recorded session.

 Here are some excerpts from our interview: